Euclidean Algorithm

 Method 2:

 - The second example also calculates the GCD using an iterative approach known as the Euclidean algorithm.
 It repeatedly subtracts the smaller number from the larger number until the two numbers become equal (the GCD).
 The time complexity of this algorithm depends on the number of iterations required to reach the GCD.
-In the worst case, where one number is a multiple of the other, the time complexity is O(max(a, b)).
+In the worst case (such as when the numbers are close in value), the subtraction-based approach may take up to O(max(a, b)) iterations.

 Method 3: